simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 excerpt: >-
   I strongly believe that all developers are only as good as their teams.

-  In this article I want to talk a little meta about why I think design in the cloud is a low hanging fruit for team productivity, and why every developer should care.
+  Let's have a little "meta monologue" about why I think design in the cloud is a low hanging fruit for team productivity - and why every developer should care.

 tags:
   - Project Management